sutta » an » an1 » Aṅguttara Nikāya 1

 “Seyyathāpi, bhikkhave, sālisūkaṁ vā yavasūkaṁ vā sammāpaṇihitaṁ hatthena vā pādena vā akkantaṁ hatthaṁ vā pādaṁ vā bhecchati lohitaṁ vā uppādessatīti ṭhānametaṁ vijjati.

 “Mendicants, suppose a spike of rice or barley was pointing the right way.
-If you trod on it with hand or foot, it may well break the skin and produce blood.
+If you trod on it with hand or foot, it’s possible it may break the skin and produce blood.

 Taṁ kissa hetu?